 The Property is situated within a region of various lithotypes that are the product of changing tectonic styles from the late Jurassic to present.
 The dominant lithotypes include shallow marine to continental (mainly) clastic sediments and volcanic flows, as well as intrusive diorites and monzonites.
 At the property scale, only Paleocene to recent lithologies are present.
-East-northeast directed compression during Andean orogenesis resulted in folding and faulting of the lithotypes in Project Area, which dip steeply to near vertical and strike northwest.
-One of the more recent deposits in the general area is a series of horizontally layered crystal lithic tuffs and ignimbrites (a form of welded tuff) that is associated with a range of dead, dormant and active volcanoes that dominate the Arequipa area.
+East-northeast directed compression during Andean orogenesis resulted in folding and faulting of the lithotypes on the Project Area, which lithotypes dip steeply to near vertical and strike northwest.
+One of the more recent deposits in the general area is a horizontally layered series of crystal lithic tuffs and ignimbrites (a form of welded tuff) that is associated with a range of dead, dormant and active volcanoes that dominate the Arequipa.